-UMass men’s soccer top George Mason 4-1, move to brink of conference title
+UMass men’s soccer tops George Mason 4-1, move to brink of conference title

 The Massachusetts men’s soccer team is on the brink.